Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description includes a precondition ('recipient must be directly messageable') and notes the relation to confirm_send, but it does not explicitly compare to alternatives or provide when-not-to-use guidance.
+The description provides a key condition ('recipient must be directly messageable from the profile page') and notes the write behavior dependent on confirm_send.
+However, it does not explicitly compare with alternatives or state when not to use this tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.